kiboschool/course-programming-2/src/lessons/data/weather-api-example.md

 Exercise:

 Currently the program saves the json information to a file, and then reads the information back in from the file.
-This is pretty unnecessary.
-Remember that there is a
+This is unnecessary, there is a way to get the information without needing to save to a file.
+Modify the program so that it doesn't save to a file.

+Hint: remember that there is a function `json.loads()` that loads from a string instead of a file.
+And the data type returned by the `decode()` method is a string.